 Jessica is a Los Angeles native and graduate of Art Center College of Design, where she studied environmental design with a focus in architectural design and furniture.
 She also studied sustainability at Tama Art University in Tokyo.
 After graduating with honors from Art Center, Jessica worked at Eight Inc. in San Francisco, Rottet Studio in Los Angeles, and designed for Nike, Herman Miller, and Bernhardt Design, among others.
 She currently resides in Eagle Rock, where she lives in a historic 1924-built colonial which Manola Studio restored and renovated in 2022.

-While in design school, Jessica had the precious opportunity to move into Rudolph Schindler’s Sachs Apartments — more quietly known as Manola Court.
+While in design school, Jessica had the precious opportunity to live in Rudolph Schindler’s Sachs Apartments, known more intimately as Manola Court.
 Tucked into the hillside of Silver Lake, this modernist landmark became both home and teacher.
-There, she immersed herself in a quiet dialogue between site, materiality, form, and light.
-Over the course of eight formative years, the poetics of that space profoundly shaped her design sensibility, laying the aesthetic and philosophical foundations for what would become Manola Studio.
+There, she entered into a quiet, ongoing dialogue with site, materiality, form, and light.
+Over eight formative years, the poetics of that space deeply shaped her design sensibility, laying the aesthetic and philosophical groundwork for what would become Manola Studio.
 Today, both Schindler and Manola Court remain enduring muses, their influence woven into the studio’s ethos and name.

-In 2025, Manola Studio opened Hotel Wren, a 12-room boutique hotel in the Mojave Desert just outside Joshua Tree National Park.
-Conceived and brought to life under Jessica’s creative direction, the project is both a love letter to the desert and a quiet expression of the studio’s ethos — shaped by story and intention, inspired by beauty and nature.
-Intuitive, grounded, and attuned to place, Wren is a space for restoration and reflection, inviting guests into a gentle dialogue between self and space.
+In 2025, the studio opened Hotel Wren, a 12-room boutique retreat in the Mojave Desert just outside Joshua Tree National Park.
+Conceived and realized under Jessica’s creative direction, Wren is both a love letter to the desert and a quiet expression of the studio’s values—shaped by story and intention, inspired by nature and nuance.
+Intuitive, grounded, and attuned to place, Wren invites guests into a gentle dialogue between self and space.